billyceline/FCOS_Billy/README.md

 # FCOS_Billy
-An implement of FCOS based.
+An implement of FCOS based on the TensorFlow 1.14.